sisshiki1969/monoruby/README.md

 ## Status of this project

-This project still remains in early-alpha stage.
-Currently, only the functionalities described below are implemented.
+This project still remains in alpha stage.
+Currently, functionalities described below are implemented.

-- classes: Object, Integer, Float, String, Symbol, Class, Array, ..
-- superclass and singleton class and methods
 - local variables
 - instance variables & accessor
 - global variables